typoman/fontgadgets/README.md

 g = CurrentGlyph()
 g.getStroked(10)
 ```
-This new method will only be executed if any the destructive notification inside the `fontCachedMethod` have been called on the glyph object.
+This new method will only be executed if any the destructive notification from the `fontCachedMethod` have been called on the glyph object.
 This makes it faster to fetch the result if you
 want to call it over and over.
+In the above example if you run the code in RoboFont, you can see that in the output `'One more time'` will be printed only when you run the code first time.

 # Warning
 This is WIP, use it at your own risk!